 • If you are in a queue do not move into the pick up zone until you know for certain that space is available.
 If you end up stopping in the ‘No Stopping’ zone, by law you can be booked.

 Please delay your arrival until after 3.15pm (except for kindergarten) as children do not arrive at the gates until this time.

 If your child is not at the gate on your arrival be prepared to be directed by staff to go around the block.

 Do not park across neighbours driveways or garages at any time.

 Your patience and co-operation is essential as we work together to make both our school drop off and pick up zones and the surrounding streets safe for children, neighbours and the community.

 At all other times, before, during and after school, please do not park across the school driveway and leave your car unattended.

 The school has a Uniform Coordinator who organises the selling of our school uniform.
-The Uniform Shop is situated within the school administration building for fittings and orders from Monday to Thursday 12.45 pm – 1.15 pm.
+The Uniform Shop is situated within the school administration building for fittings and orders from Monday, Wednesday and Friday 12.00 pm – 12.30 pm.
 Alternatively, uniforms can to be purchased through our Flexischools App, follow the link Flexischools download instructions for instructions on how to dowload the Flexischools App.
 All prices are listed on the app.